datafolklabs/cement/doc/source/dev/understanding_your_application.rst

 For example 'helloworld/templates/root' would be the directory with txt files used for templating commands that are exposed from the root controller.

-Cement use the Genshi Text Template Engine to render the dictionary of data that your controller function returns.
-Documentaton can be found at:
+Cement uses the Genshi Text Template Engine to render the dictionary of data that your controller function returns.
+Documentation can be found at:

     * http://genshi.edgewall.org/wiki/Documentation/text-templates.html

+Note that every directory under 'helloworld.templates' must have a __init__.py file or your application will fail to load templates from it.

 helloworld.helpers
 ------------------